-Sleep disturbances may be caused by the effects of tumor growth, certain cancer treatments and medications (e.g., opioids), and/or treatment-related side effects, (e.g., pain, shortness of breath, GI disturbances, hot flashes, anxiety, depression, etc.).
+Sleep disturbances may be caused by the effects of tumor growth, certain cancer treatments and medications (e.g., opioids), and/or treatment-related side effects (e.g., pain, shortness of breath, GI disturbances, hot flashes, anxiety, depression).

-After the sleep study is complete, Dr. Altshuler will evaluate the results and discuss your treatment options with you.
+After the sleep study is complete, we will evaluate the results and discuss your treatment options with you.
 Treatment of sleep disturbances may involve a combination of pharmacologic and non-pharmacologic approaches.

 Sometimes treating the cancer itself and/or treatment-related side effects resolves the sleep problem.
-Your doctor may also adjust your medications or treatment regime.
+Your doctor may also adjust your medications or treatment regimen.

-Many of our patients who were diagnosed with sleep apnea and received treatment report a significant increase in energy, feel more relaxed, and feel better overall.
+Many of our patients who have been diagnosed with sleep apnea that receive treatment report a significant increase in energy, feel more relaxed and feel better overall.
 Most are amazed at how different they feel and are glad they were diagnosed and treated properly.

 The full-service Sleep Diagnostic Lab at CTCA at Western Regional Medical Center (Western) provides you and your caregivers with the opportunity to treat sleep disorders so you can get the rest you need to fight the disease.